 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice‐High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

-You will not be able to swear in as a Volunteer unless you meet both language benchmarks.
-Additionally, during training, you will be taught a basic competence in Spanish, but the focus of language training will be in Guarani.
-If perfecting or becoming fluent in Spanish is a main goal of your Peace Corps service, Paraguay may not be the best fit for you.
+Trainees will not be able to swear in as a Volunteer unless he/she/they meet both language benchmarks.
+Additionally, during training, Trainees are taught a basic competence in Spanish, but the focus of language training will be in Guarani.

 • Houses and family living situations may be very rustic, and sometimes Volunteer housing does not have running water and depends on wells which may be shared with neighbors.

 • Working situations range from outdoor manual labor to co-facilitating in front of a classroom.

 • Volunteers may have limited cell phone coverage and/or internet access.
 Somewhere in the community there will be cell service, but it may not be at the Volunteer’s home or work location.
 Be prepared to not have internet access at site.

 • Most sites are accessible by public transportation, but some sites will require up to a 10k (~6 miles) walk or bike ride to reach public transportation.

 • In some sites electricity is unreliable (works some days and doesn't work other days).

 • Following 11 weeks of Pre-Service Training where all Trainees live with a host family, all Volunteers are required to live with a host family in their site for at least three months, totaling six months with a host family.
 Volunteers are expected to adjust to the host family in a respectful and thoughtful manner.